 MEET OUR TEAM!

-Beatrice Sibblies is the Founder of Morningisider.com and managing partner of BOS Development, a real estate development and brokerage firm based in Harlem, New York.
-Morningsider was created as part of Beatrice’s work at BOS in developing and marketing the 88 Morningside residences.
-Morningsider was recognized by the New York Times as a ground-breaking use of new development blog to promote living in a community.
+Beatrice Sibblies is the Founder of Morningsider.com and Managing Partner of Created as part of Beatrice’s work at BOS in developing and marketing the 88 Morningside residences, Morningsider was recognized by the New York Times as a ground-breaking use of new development blog to promote living in a community.

 Omo Misha | Managing Editor